 2.6 Encoding Schemes

 ...
 Use of a BOM is neither required nor recommended for UTF-8, but may be encountered in contexts where UTF-8 data is converted from other encoding forms that use a BOM or where the BOM is used as a UTF-8 signature.
-See the “Byte Order Mark” subsection in Section 16.8, Specials, for more information. - In PowerShell Core this is fixed and there is an option called UTF8noBom.
-The default for -Encoding UTF8 in PS Core is without bom which means that you will get a different result/format depending if you are running in a PS 5.1 or a PS Core session.
+See the “Byte Order Mark” subsection in Section 16.8, Specials, for more information.

-If you specify utf8NoBOM on a system with PS 5.1 it will fail.
+If you specify utf8NoBOM on a system

 .Net Method

-Use native .net code in your script to write to the file.
+native .net code in your script to write to the file.
 For example the .Net StreamWriter method can be used (this is what Out-File is using).
 So what do you need to know if using .Net:

 - A bit more complex script but you will have full control.